 8. Book two, one-way flights

 Airlines have different airfares on different days, it’s ever-changing.
 Check one-way flights to and from your destination.
 You might be able to get one of the flight legs cheaper than if you book a round trip with the same airline.
 I have done this before and saved $75 per flight, just because I was able to adjust my schedule and find a one-way return flight separately that worked out.
 Priceline is perfect for this, search one-way flights separately in each direction and they’ll find you the best price!
 This is one of my top ways to save money on holiday travel.

 9. Consider alternative transportation

 Flying the whole family can be pricey, so consider checking the schedules of local bus and train routes.
 Traveling by train or bus takes a little more time, but it’s definitely more budget-friendly.
 Some ideas to get out of town: Greyhound, MegaBus, Amtrak.
 Even renting a car and filling it up with gas is a great way to

 10. Stay with family and friends, avoid hotel stays if possible

-There are times when you simply can’t get around paying for a hotel room, so plan ahead, book ahead, and choose the best budget friendly hotel in the area you’ll be visiting.
-Hotel chains such as Red Roof Inn, Hampton Inn, and Best Western chains are very budget friendly, simple and clean, and found nationwide.
+There are times when you simply can’t get around paying for a hotel room, so plan ahead, book ahead, and choose the best budget-friendly hotel in the area you’ll be visiting.
+Hotel chains such as Red Roof Inn, Hampton Inn, and Best Western are very budget-friendly, simple and clean, and found nationwide.
 You can also consider staying at hostels, not my top choice but definitely an option.
-Be sure to check Rentals Combined for awesome vacation property rentals (choose the home size and price you want, great for large families), Booking.com and Groupon’s travel deals, they always have great ones on hotels!
+Check out the following list for places to search for hotels and awesome vacation property rentals.

 12. Use social media to your advantage